BrepGen: A B-rep Generative Diffusion Model with Structured Latent Geometry: Experiments

-\myparagraphd{Datasets} Generation is evaluated on the 1) DeepCAD dataset~\cite{wu2021deepcad} of mechanical parts made from sketch and extrude operations, and 2) the \datasetName\ with more complicated furniture models.
-We use the original train/val/test split from DeepCAD and remove duplicated models in the training set following~\cite{willis2021engineering}.
+We evaluate generation performance on 1) the DeepCAD dataset~\cite{wu2021deepcad} of mechanical parts made from sketch and extrude operations, 2) the \datasetName\ with more complicated furniture models, and 3) the ABC dataset \cite{koch2019:abc} containing a wide variety of parts from industrial designs.
+We use the original train/val/test split from DeepCAD and remove duplicated models in the training set following~\citep{willis2021engineering}.
 Closed faces (cylinders, etc.) are split on the seams following SolidGen~\cite{jayaraman2022solidgen}.
 B-reps with more than 30 faces or 20 edges per face, and made from multiple bodies are removed.
 After filtering, a total of 87,815 B-reps are used for training the VAEs and the latent diffusion module.
-We also split \datasetName\ into 90/5/5 and train on 1,198 B-reps with a maximum of 50 faces and 30 edges per face.
+We also randomly split the ABC and \datasetName\ into 90\%-5\%-5\% for train/val/test.
+In total, 259,597 ABC B-reps and 1,198 furniture B-reps with a maximum of 50 faces and 30 edges per face are used for training.
+Latent diffusion model is trained on all 10 categories for the \datasetName.